What is Archaeology

 Entrance Exams for Archaeology

-Some of the colleges or universities provide admission on a merit basis.
+Some colleges or universities provide admission on a merit basis.
 The seats are allotted to the candidates who are deserving and have scored good marks in their academics.

 IPU CET - Indraprastha University Common Entrance Test is held for the candidates to procure admission to the undergraduate and postgraduate courses offered by the affiliated colleges and institutions.